WeersmaLabIBD/Response_to_vedolizumab_in_UC/README.md

 # Vedolizumab-Predict

-Repository of the code used in the Vedolizumab-Predict project
+Repository of the code used in the Vedolizumab-Predict project.

-The steps for replicating the results of this study are grouped into categories
+The steps for replicating the results of this study are grouped into categories, and each in its own subdirectory including a README file.

 # Contents